Bio and FAQ

 Mair has a Bachelor of Arts degree in Music with an emphasis in voice, and is in constant demand as a vocalist as well as a harpist.
 She was a featured vocalist with San Francisco Civic Chorale and was a vocal soloist with the Golden Gate Park Band.
 Mair was the Sunday soloist at the Airman Memorial Chapel, Marine Corps Air Station, Miramar.

 Her "Christmas with the Harp" instrumental CD has been in regular rotation on Muzak, XM, JMX and Sirius music services and her CDs are heard on EWTN Radio.
 This CD is no longer available but has been re-released with vocals as "Lo, How a Rose".
-She performs on a 2014 Lyon and Healy Concert Grand pedal harp in mahogany/bronze (shown here) and a 2015 Lyon and Healy Concertino.
+She performs on a style 23 Lyon and Healy Concert Grand pedal harp in mahogany/bronze (shown on the home page), and a Lyon and Healy Concertino.
 Mair recorded her three CDs on a 1914 Lyon and Healy style 20 pedal harp.
 Mair's repertoire runs the spectrum from classical to folk and contemporary music.
 Her singing has been compared to Sarah Brightman, and her playing to Harpo Marx, her performance, a dash of Andre Rieu and her fans range from ages 1 to 101.

 Thanks and gratitude to harpsarizona.com for making my harp dreams come true.

 San Diego harpist Mair is a harist for tea at the Westgate Hotel in San Diego and as a vocalist/harpist for special occasions and Churches.